jandelgado/arduino/README.md

 ### Heltec WiFi Lora 32

-The Heltec Wifi Lora 32 is an ESP32 board with builtin OLED display and LORA transceiver.
+The Heltec Wifi Lora 32 is an ESP32 board with a builtin OLED display and LORA transceiver.

 <img alt="heltec-wifi-lora-32" width=256 src="images/heltec.jpg">

 * the builtin LED is connected to `GPIO 25` (e.g. use `digitalWrite(25, 255)`)
-  and low active.
+  and is low active.
 * OLED: u8glib configuration `U8X8_SSD1306_128X64_NONAME_SW_I2C u8x8(/* clock=*/ 15, /* data=*/ 4, /* reset=*/ 16);`
 * more to come